musgrrl/effectual-health/_posts/2019-02-27-5-components-of-physical-fitness.md

 <!-- /wp:paragraph -->

 <!-- wp:list -->
 <ul><li>The Cooper Run is used to test cardiovascular endurance.
 To find out more about how to properly perform this test, read more <a href="https://www.verywellfit.com/fitness-test-for-endurance-12-minute-run-3120264">here.</a> </li><li>The push-up test is most often used to test muscular strength.
-Find out how to properly perform this <a href="https://www.verywellfit.com/push-up-test-for-upper-body-strength-and-endurance-3120272">test.</a></li></ul>
+Find out how to properly perform this <a href="https://www.verywellfit.com/push-up-test-for-upper-body-strength-and-endurance-3120272">test.</a></li><li>The sit-up test is most often used to test muscular endurance. </li><li> The sit and reach test is most often used to test flexibility. </li><li>Using a BIA Scale is a way to measure fat percentages vs. muscle percentages within the body.</li></ul>
 <!-- /wp:list -->

 <!-- wp:paragraph -->